 Today, there are no new Chinese film-makers who can match him for output.
 He is responsible for Michael Hui’s best film because it was himself who wrote the script for The Warlord (1972).
 Mike’s writing ability is so hit and miss that he is like a drunk boxer, but not like Jackie Chan in Drunken Master (1978) or Drunken Master II (1994).

 I would have loved to have written a screenplay for Hui back in the eighties, but he was creatively dried up with the same amount of grey on his hair as an old orange except less tasty.
 After leaving the Shaw Brothers, Li Han-Hsiang made two masterpieces – Burning of Imperial Palace (1983) and The Empress Dowager (1989).

 This leads to my next anecdote – I had a high school classmate surnamed Long, whose father ran a book store full of ancient books on Sai Yeung Choi Street (the best street to get books).
 He was humble despite being the king of rare books.
 Allegedly, Li Han-Hsiang bought a set of detailed records on women with bound feet.
 This makes sense given the number of erotic movies which he wrote and directed.

 It was only when I saw Chang Cheh’s The Five Venoms (1978) that I realized what one of those contraptions were.
 After Li died in 1996, his books had either been stolen or passed on to next of kin.
 Back to when I was a teenager in the seventies, I had enrolled at the City University of Hong Kong.

-In 1973, I was surprised that I could afford to get in.
+In 1973, I was surprised that I could afford it.
 Even if I had all the money in the world, the feeling was bittersweet because, two months earlier, one of my all-time idols had died.
 Of course, I’m referring to Bruce Lee.
 His successful career was still an embryo.
 His death was sadder than that of James Dean, especially since it wasn’t as self-inflicted as many think.